The TOP 20 Paint Colors to Update Wood Stains

 If you want to make your yellow stain look LESS yellow, you might need to lean into it a bit with the following colors…

-- Cream paint colors with similar undertone profiles, i.e., if your wood is yellow-orange, you’ll pick a shade of cream that blends yellow-orange (like Benjamin Moore Navajo White.)
+• Cream paint colors with similar undertone profiles, i.e., if your wood is yellow-orange, you’ll pick a shade of cream that blends yellow-orange (like Benjamin Moore Navajo White.)
+The idea is that if you go with it a bit, rather than directly contrasting it with a totally different color, it can soften its effect.

-- Subtle tan paint colors.
-Whereas beiges lean more on orange, tan paint colors lean on a yellow undertone (yellow-orange or yellow-green).
-A color like Benjamin Moore Manchester Tan or Sherwin Williams Canvas Tan can look pretty.
+• Subtle tan paint colors.
+Whereas beiges lean more on orange, tan paint colors lean on a yellow undertone (most often, yellow-green).
+A color like Benjamin Moore Manchester Tan or Sherwin Williams Canvas Tan can look pretty, just make sure it doesn’t clash if your wood happens to have a bit of pink or orange mixed in (and sometimes you just don’t know until you compare the samples to your wood stain).

-- Some greiges look great with yellow stains.
-While there could be a minor degree of accenting, depending on the greige you choose, many greiges (with their green-yellow) undertone, are beautiful partners to yellow woods.
-Of the options listed, they’re the LEAST likely to blend out the wood tone, but also won’t OVERreact (depending on the greige).
+• Some greiges look great with yellow stains.
+While there could be a minor degree of accenting, depending on the greige you choose, many greiges (with their green-yellow) undertone, are beautiful partners.
+Of the options listed below, they’re the LEAST likely to blend out the wood tone, but also won’t OVERreact (depending on the greige).

 Benjamin Moore Stonington Gray

-WHAT PAINT COLORS GO WITH OR ACCENT YELLOW WOODS?
+WHAT PAINT COLORS GO WITH & ‘ACCENT’ YELLOW WOODS?

-- Warm gray with a violet undertone (not AS great with yellow-green stains).
+• Warm gray with a violet undertone (not AS great with yellow-green stains).
+Although, of the cooler tones, this is a more subtle, passive approach.

 As shown in this next photo, colors that are cooler than your wood will help highlight it…